Updated on July 15, 2025

 The minimum sum of investment that is needed to obtain residency is €250,000.
 It is an option with investing in an innovative startup.

 The sum of the investment for the Italy Investment Visa depends on the investment option you choose.
-The minimum is €250,000, which is required to invest in an innovative startup.
-Other options are a business investment of €500,000+, a donation to a philanthropic organization of €1,000,000+, purchase of government bonds of €2,000,000+.
+The minimum Italy investor visa requirement is a €250,000 investment in an innovative startup.
+Other options are a business investment of €500,000+, a donation to a philanthropic organisation of €1,000,000+, purchase of government bonds of €2,000,000+.

 No, you can obtain Italian citizenship only if you reside in the country for at least ten years.
 However, it is possible to get an Italy residence permit by investment.